 Over time, I’ve come to realize a difficult truth about my career journey: not every company is truly invested in helping you grow.
-In my case, I encountered situations where, instead of supporting career development, doors were shut on me — even when I tried to move within the company to a different account.
+In my case, I encountered situations where, instead of supporting career development, doors were shut on me — even when I tried to move within the same company to a different account.
 An opportunity I had worked hard to qualify for was suddenly withdrawn, and from where I stand, it felt like internal interference played a part.
 I still have emails that back up my experience, and they serve as a reminder of how things unfolded.

 I may not have all the information, but I can only write this based on what I was told and what I experienced.
 At one point, I was assured that they were “working on finding a replacement” for me, which made sense if I was about to transition.
 Yet, later, I was informed by the other account that they had been asked to withdraw my offer altogether.
 That contradiction speaks volumes — and in my view, the way it was handled was unethical.